-Commercial finance ensures that businesses, regardless of size, are able to thrive and hit their targets, rather than miss out purely because they aren’t able to generate enough revenue to expand.
+Commercial finance ensures that your dental business, regardless of size, are able to thrive and hit their targets, rather than miss out purely because they aren’t able to generate enough revenue to expand.

-A business might seek commercial finance when a point of growth is impending.
-Sometimes the obstacle in the way of expanding your business is funding, that is where commercial loans come in handy.
+A dentist might seek commercial finance when a point of growth is impending.
+Sometimes the obstacle in the way of expanding your dental practice is funding, that is where commercial loans come in handy.

 There are a number of reasons as to why a company or sole trader may wish to raise commercial property finance.
 A few key reasons that may need to take out a commercial property loan are if you experience growth in your company, through staff or inventory, or you have purchased new equipment or you may need to extend your commercial property.

 You may even need a loan in order to purchase a completely new property.
-Commercial finance allows a way to essentially provide working capital for businesses.
+Commercial finance allows a way to essentially provide working capital for dental practices.

-Better access to commercial finance has paved the way for small businesses to generate capital through these loans.
-If your store or office has become run down or needs a renovation, you may also need to raise commercial property finance to fund this.
-There may be cases where you need to build extensions to an existing property or grow your property portfolio,
+Better access to commercial finance has paved the way for small dental practices to generate capital through these loans.
+If your surgery or office has become run down or needs a renovation, you may also need to raise commercial property finance to fund this.
+There may be cases where you need to build extensions to an existing property or grow your property portfolio.